agh-seq/ScaleUtilities/docs/makeIndexFqs.md

 - The script automatically handles gzip compression/decompression
 - Quality scores are set to a default value (ASCII 37, offset 33)
 - Index sequences are validated for length consistency across all reads
+- It's important to keep the `I1/I2` files together in the same directory as `R1/R2` fastqs